 - Lupin III has done this two different ways:

-- This one is "50 Ways to Leave Your 50-Foot Lover", a Lupin III (Red Jacket) episode.
+- This one is "50 Ways to Leave Your 50-Foot Lover", a Lupin III: Part II episode.
 Fujiko's singing attracts the Loch Ness monster.
 Later on, when Lupin goes out onto the Loch, a Nessie-shaped submarine draws him in.
 The reason the sub was built?
 To catch the real Nessie — the scientist who built it has an Ahab complex towards the Loch Ness monster, and wants to use Fujiko to attract it so he can capture it.

-- In Lupin III Alcatraz Connection, the movie opens with a luxury gambling ship under attack by a sea monster that looks like Nessie!
+- Lupin III: Alcatraz Connection opens with a luxury gambling ship under attack by a sea monster that looks like Nessie!
 (It's an inflatable head Lupin is using to distract everyone while he steals all the money from the vault.)

-- The Strange Monster of Strawberry Cove from The Magical World Of Disney TV show involves an Expy of Loch Ness and Nessie; when a teacher thinks he saw the local monster and is ridiculed as a result, three of his kid students try to help his case by building a fake monster.
+- The Walt Disney Presents film The Strange Monster of Strawberry Cove involves an Expy of Loch Ness and Nessie; when a teacher thinks he saw the local monster and is ridiculed as a result, three of his kid students try to help his case by building a fake monster.
 Ultimately, it turns out that what the teacher had seen was actually smuggler's boat.

-- One short story featuring The Saint had the detective investigating a murder supposedly caused by the monster.
-Turns out it was just a hoax to cover up the real murderer... who ends up killed by the real Nessie in the end!
+- One short story featuring The Saint has the detective investigating a murder supposedly caused by the monster.
+It turns out that it was just a hoax to cover up the real murderer... who ends up killed by the real Nessie in the end!

 - The Goodies follows the basic outline, but the monster is only shown to be fake long after it's captured, when a zookeeper talks about breeding it with another captured sea monster.
 A real Nessie also hatches from an egg after the zookeeper tried to kill himself in shame.

-- This example takes place in Minnesota rather than Scotland, but on an episode of Little House on the Prarie the children of Walnut Grove fabricate an Expy of Nessie to frighten Mrs. Oleson into leaving an old woman's lakeside house alone after the former tried to take it from the latter.
+- This example takes place in Minnesota rather than Scotland, but in an episode of Little House on the Prairie, the children of Walnut Grove fabricate an Expy of Nessie to frighten Mrs. Oleson into leaving an old woman's lakeside house alone after the former tries to take it from the latter.

 - Phoenix Wright: Ace Attorney uses this one in the fourth case of the first game, with a creature named "Gourdy" being spotted in Gourd Lake.
 The monster's "head" that was captured on a photo was actually an inflatable Steel Samurai being blown along by the air tank that some idiot (Read: Larry Butz) was using to inflate it.

-- Gargoyles had an identical plot to the Lupin III episode listed above.
+- One episode of Gargoyles has an identical plot to the Lupin III episode listed above.

-- An episode of The Magic School Bus had an inflatable lake monster, planted by an unscrupulous journalist who wanted to become famous by getting the "scoop" on the monster.
+- An episode of The Magic School Bus has an inflatable lake monster, planted by an unscrupulous journalist who wants to become famous by getting the "scoop" on the monster.